antonindrawan/terraform-azure-gh-action/README.md

 ## Prerequisites
 ### Terraform must store state for managed infrastructure and configuration in a storage account
 ```
-# Create a Resource Group
+# Create a resource Group for the storage account
 az group create -n rg-terraform-azure-gh-action-states -l westeurope

 # Create Storage Account: